-Protected Information- Protected information includes Personal Data about individuals that is subject to information privacy or other legal protections by law, including the U.S. Constitution and Pennsylvania constitution; applicable federal statutes and regulations, such as civil rights laws and 28

-CFR Part 23; applicable state and tribal constitutions; and applicable state, local, and tribal laws and ordinances.
-Protection may also be extended to organizations by center policy or state, local, or tribal law.
+Protected Information-Protected information includes Personal Data about individuals that is subject to information privacy or other legal protections by law, including the U.S. Constitution and the Pennsylvania constitution; applicable federal statutes and regulations, such as civil rights laws and 28 CFR Part 23; and applicable state and local laws and ordinances.
+Protection may also be extended to organizations by center policy or state or local law.